kigya/Rhythmic/README.md

 # Rhythmic
-AuthScreen using Model View Presenter pattern
+AuthScreen using MVP and MVVM patterns

 ### Demo: